 Soundwalk Collective & Nan Goldin

-– Discovering the history of the Women’s March on Versailles, in 1789, Nan Goldin captures one of the most pivotal moments of the French Revolution through her latest exhibition with a sound installation by Soundwalk Collective and architecture by Hala Wardé at Versailles itself.
+Discovering the history of the Women’s March on Versailles, in 1789, Nan Goldin captures one of the most pivotal moments of the French Revolution in her exhibition, The Women’s March, 1789 – featuring a sound installation by Soundwalk Collective, and architecture by Hala Wardé at Versailles itself.

 – Produced and composed by Soundwalk Collective for Nan Goldin